-Fixed Assets - Fixed Assets are recorded at cost when purchased, or if donated, at its estimated fair market value at the date of donation.
-With the exception of tools, all acquisitions of fixed assets in excess of \$1,000 with useful lives greater than one year are capitalized, as are all expenditures for maintenance, renewals, and betterments that materially prolong the useful lives of assets.
+Fixed Assets - Fixed assets are recorded at cost when purchased, or if donated, at its estimated fair market value at the date of donation.
+Except for tools, all acquisitions of fixed assets in excess of \$1,000 with useful lives greater than one year are capitalized, as are all expenditures for maintenance, renewals, and betterments that materially prolong the useful lives of assets.
 Acquisition of tools greater than \$100 with useful lives greater than one year are capitalized.